HavyNine/Big-Data-with-PySpark/Big Data Fundamentals with PySpark/Big Data Fundamentals with PySpark.md

 Another pair RDD transformation available to you is sortByKey(), which sorts the elements in the RDD based on the key.

+## CountingBykeys - 8

+For many datasets, it is important to count the number of keys in a key/value dataset.
+For example, counting the number of countries where the product was sold or to show the most popular baby names.
+In this simple exercise, you'll use the Rdd that you created earlier and count the number of unique keys in that pair RDD.

+## Create a base RDD and transform it - 9

+The volume of unstructured data in existence is growing every year.
+Unstructured data is the data that does not have a predefined data model or organization such as text files and images.
+In this 3 part exercise, you will write a code that calculates the most common words from Complete Works of William Shakespeare.

+Here are the brief steps for writing the word counting program:

+* Create a base RDD from Complete_Shakespeare.txt file.
+* Use RDD transformation to create a long list of words from each element of the base RDD.
+* Remove stop words from your data.
+* Create pair RDD where each element is a pair tuple of ('w', 1)
+* Group the elements of the pair RDD by key (word) and add up their values.
+* Swap the keys (word) and values (counts) so that keys is count and value is the word.
+* Finally, sort the RDD by descending order and print the 10 most frequent words and their frequencies.

+## Remove stop words and reduce the dataset - 10

+After splitting the lines in the file into a long list of words in the previous exercise, in the next step, you'll remove stop words from your data.
+Stop words are common words that are often uninteresting.
+For example "I", "the", "a" etc., are stop words.

+## Print word frequencies - 11

+After combining the two datasets and removing stop words, in the last step, you'll print the word frequencies of the top 10 most frequent words.
+You could have retrieved all the elements at once using collect() but it is bad practice and not recommended.
+RDDs can be huge: you may run out of memory and crash your computer..

+What if we want to return the top 10 words?
+For this, first you'll need to swap the key (word) and values (counts) so that keys is count and value is the word.
+After you swap the key and value in the tuple, you'll sort the pair RDD based on the key (count).
+This way it is easy to sort the RDD based on the key rather than the key using sortByKey operation in PySpark.
+Finally, you'll return the top 10 words from the sorted RDD.